The most common question I’m asked by parents visiting New York City is, “What Broadway shows should I see with my teen.”

 As expensive as box office tickets are for Broadway shows, there are ample opportunities to find discounts.
 It’s easy to find inexpensive tickets to some shows and almost impossible for others.
 You’ll find more discounts in mid-fall and deep winter than in the summer and in December.
 Here are some sources I’ve used to get a break on ticket prices.

-TKTS tickets are always exactly half-price and in my opinion they get the best seats of any discount dealer.
-I’ve always gotten center orchestra seats and no more than halfway back.
-Once I even got front row center!
+• TKTS tickets are always exactly half-price and in my opinion they get the best seats of any discount dealer.
+I’ve always gotten center orchestra seats, no more than halfway back.

-You have to go to one of two TKTS booths in Manhattan and buy tickets for the same day (or the next day for matinées) and there are no guarantees of what they’ll have on any given day.
+You have to go to one of two TKTS booths in Manhattan and buy tickets for the same day (or next-day matinées) and there are no guarantees of what they’ll have on any given day.
 I tend to keep an eye on TKTS live via the website or app to see what shows are showing up consistently.

 If you have a few shows you’re interested in and can get to the booth promptly when it opens you have a good shot at tickets you want at a 50% discount.

 • I’ve only started using Seat Geek for Broadway tickets recently.
 It’s a verified reseller and tickets can sell at a discount or premium to face value, depending on demand.
-It’s the way to find seats to shows that you just can’t get tickets to otherwise.
+It’s the way to find seats to shows that you just can’t get tickets to otherwise, but you have to shop carefully.

 Some shows use Seat Geek as their main ticket venue and they’ll discreetly lower prices on slower days.
 For a Wednesday matinée in early November I got orchestra seats for Hadestown for $69.